 - Alcoholic beverages while in port (consuming alcohol will not be permitted while at sea.
 Recreational drugs are not permitted on board)

-The participation fee can be paid in installments: 50% on booking, and the balance 45 days in advance of the start date of the course.
+The Base Participation Fee can be paid in installments: 50% on booking, and the balance 45 days in advance of the start date of the course.

 2. Certification Fees